 This keto lava cake has a deliciously decadent gooey molten chocolate centre.
 A quick keto dessert with only 5 ingredients!
 This easy recipe is is gluten free, low carb and sugar free and contains only 2.8g net carbs per portion.

-Who doesn’t like a chocolate lave cake?
-Especially when it’s a totally guilt-free, sugar free low carb chocolate lava cake?
+Who doesn't like a chocolate lava cake?
+Especially when it's a totally guilt-free, sugar free keto lava cake?

 Get the best you can afford, with a high cocoa solids content.
 90% is great, or go the whole 9 yards and get 100% unsweetened chocolate.